 - Macaroni Pie

-- Fried Dough Strips for Carnival (Chiacchere)
+- Fried Dough Strips (Chiacchere)

 Also known as a frappe, or cenci, these crisp, lemony strips of fried dough are popular throughout Italy and are quick and easy to make.